437364/Repeat-based-holocentromeres-of-Luzula-sylvatica/README.md

 # Repeat-based-holocentromeres-of-Luzula-sylvatica
-This repository contains the code used for analysis in the "Repeat-based holocentromeres of the woodrush Luzula sylvatica reveal insights into the evolutionary transition to holocentricity" article.
+This repository contains the code used for analysis in

+Mata-Sucre, Y., Krátká, M., Oliveira, L., Neumann, P., Macas, J., Schubert, V., ... & Marques, A. (2024).
+Repeat-based holocentromeres of the woodrush Luzula sylvatica reveal insights into the evolutionary transition to holocentricity.
+Nature Communications, 15(1), 9565.

 Input data files for executing the code are available upon request.